STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 The |hpx| INI File Format
 -------------------------

-All |hpx| applications can be configured using a special file format which is similar to the well-known |ini_file_format|_.
-This is a structured text format allowing to group key/value pairs (properties) into sections.
+All |hpx| applications can be configured using a special file format that is similar to the well-known |ini_file_format|_.
+This is a structured text format that allows users to group key/value pairs (properties) into sections.
 The basic element contained in an ini file is the property.
-Every property has a name and a value, delimited by an equals sign ``'='``.
-The name appears to the left of the equals sign:
+Every property has a name and a value, delimited by an equal sign ``'='``.
+The name appears to the left of the equal sign:

 .. code-block:: ini

    name=value

-The value may contain equal signs as only the first ``'='`` character is interpreted as the delimiter between ``name`` and ``value`` Whitespace before the name, after the value and immediately before and after the delimiting equal sign is ignored.
+The value may contain equal signs as only the first ``'='`` character is interpreted as the delimiter between ``name`` and ``value``.
+Whitespace before the name, after the value and immediately before and after the delimiting equal sign is ignored.
 Whitespace inside the value is retained.

 Properties may be grouped into arbitrarily named sections.
-The section name appears on a line by itself, in square brackets ``[`` and ``]``.
+The section name appears on a line by itself, in square brackets.
 All properties after the section declaration are associated with that section.
-There is no explicit "end of section" delimiter; sections end at the next section declaration, or the end of the file:
+There is no explicit "end of section" delimiter; sections end at the next section declaration or the end of the file:

 .. code-block:: ini